 Tip: If you work in a metric environment, the base units will be mm.
 Here is a link to convert decimal feet to mm.

-Here is a screen grab showing the finished design.
+Here is a screen grab showing the finished design in the gCADPlus drawing editor.

 The complete process